kalikhademi/Graduate-projects/Analysis of Multivariate Data/project/README.md

 Supervised Learning Methods: Random Forest, Decision Tree, Naive Bayes Unsupervised Learning Methods: PAM, Complete Linkage and Divisive method (Diana).

+Procedure:
+* To clean the data you need first to Download it into 'cleaning scripts' folder.
+The output data will be run through FinalCleaning script to do the mapping
+* Once the data is cleaned, you coul run clustering or classifier scripts to produce results

 Motivation
 * Determine whether machine learning techniques could accurately predict visa decisions?